-So, how hard is Sa Calobra?
+So, how hard is the Sa Calobra cycle route?
 Read on to find out!

-Just before the rock walls you ride through at the top of the pass, there’s a brown sign that marks the top of the Coll dels Reis pass.
-From here it’s a 9.5km descent down to the village at Port de Sa Calobra and Sa Calobra beach.
+Just before the rock walls you’ll ride through at the top of the pass, there’s a brown sign that marks the top of the Coll dels Reis pass.
+From here, it’s a 9.5km descent down to the village at Port de Sa Calobra, and Mallorca Sa Calobra beach.

-Around 26 hairpin bends and 600m of descent create a white knuckle ride for anyone not used to Alpine-style downhill.
+Around 26 hairpin bends and 600m of descent creates a white knuckle ride for anyone not used to Alpine-style downhill.

-Enjoy the hairpins, but be warned: if you have time to think about anything other than the road ahead, it’s likely to be “wow, amazing views” - but also “ahhh, it’s going to be a slog back up!”.
+Enjoy the hairpins, but be warned.
+If you have time to think about anything other than the road ahead, it’s likely to be “wow, amazing views” – but also “ahhh, it’s going to be a hard slog getting back up!”

 We’d suggest taking a look at the Sa Calobra climb profile in the “route map and profile” box above before reading on – our description will make more sense that way!

-The official start is at the "Salida/Start" sign beyond the car park, so if you’re going for a time, don’t hammer if before then!
+The official start when you ride Sa Calobra is at the “Salida/Start” sign beyond the car park.
+So if you’re going for a time, don’t hammer if before reaching that!

-The first kilometre is relaxed but it soon ramps up to 6-8%.
-In the first 5 km you’re largely hairpin free, though there are a few nasties - one at about 2 km takes you up to 14%.
+The first kilometre is relaxed, but it soon ramps up to 6-8%.
+In the first 5 km you’re largely hairpin free, though there are a few nasties on the Sa Calobra bike ride.
+One at about 2 km takes you up to 14%.

-The opening kilometres of the climb are quite sheltered as you're riding through trees.
-You also pass under the dramatic rock arch (see the photo below) - and the gradient steepens as you do so, though settles back down again quite quickly.
+The opening kilometres of the climb are quite sheltered, as you’re riding through the trees.
+You also pass under the dramatic rock arch (see the photo below).
+The gradient steepens as you do so, though it settles back down again quite quickly.

-Ignore the turning off to the right (about 1.5 km in) - unless you fancy a trip to the lovely beach at Cala Tuent.
+Ignore the turning off to the right (about 1.5 km in) – unless you fancy taking a side trip to the lovely beach at Cala Tuent.

 The hairpins start in earnest at around 5 km, and it’s a mixture of hairpins and straight sections all the way to the top.
 They tend to average around 7 – 8%, with the inside of each hairpin offering the shortest – but steepest – line.